Measurement Guide

 6

-You can now measure the height of the opening in mm in a minimum of 3 places from the ceiling to the floor surface the wardrobe will be fitted to.
-You should measure the left hand side, the right hand side and as many places as you can between and make a note of the smallest of the measurements taken.
+You can now measure the height of the opening where the doors will slide in mm in a minimum of 4 places from the top surface (usually ceiling) to the bottom surface (usually floor), between which the sliding doors will be fitted.
+You should measure the left-hand side, the right-hand side and as many places as you can between and make a note of the smallest of the measurements taken.
+If the difference between the smallest and largest measurement you take is more than 10mm, please make sure you advise the individual(s) installing the sliding wardrobe after you have placed your order.

 7

-It is quite rare, but if your floor and ceiling and both not level and one side or the other both the ceiling and floor are lower or higher, you must calculate the opening height using the shortest levelled height as shown below.
-If you believe you have this type of space and need support, you can contact us any time, 365 days per year and we will assist you.
+It is not common, but if your top and bottom (usually floor and ceiling) are both not level and are running out in the same direction, you must calculate the opening height using the shortest levelled height as shown below.
+If you believe you have this type of space and need additional support, you can Contact Us any time, 24/7, 365 days per year and we will assist you.

 If you need any support please Contact Us anytime and if you would like this guide in a PDF form to print please use the download below,